'Merciless' Russia may face new sanctions, EU says | Politics

 Borrell's remarks suggested a hardening of EU attitudes to Russia, a big energy provider to Europe, after years of seeking better ties despite Western sanctions imposed in 2014.
 "Russia seeks to divide us," Borrell said.

-SANCTION TARGETS Two allies of Navalny have urged Western envoys to impose sanctions on senior Russian business and political figures, judges and security chiefs, Western diplomats said on Tuesday.
+Borrell said targeted sanctions were now an option for Russia, but it was up to EU states to decide next policy steps.
+SANCTION TARGETS

-The appeal for sanctions by Vladimir Ashurkov and Leonid Volkov during a video call on Monday was denounced by Moscow on Tuesday as treachery.
-Ashurkov and Volkov joined the video call with European Union states and envoys from Britain, the United States, Canada and Ukraine to propose names of senior figures in business, political and security circles who could face sanctions, according to two Western diplomats who were on the call.
+Two allies of Navalny, Vladimir Ashurkov and Leonid Volkov joined a video call with EU states and envoys from Britain, the United States, Canada and Ukraine to propose senior figures in business, political, judicial and security circles who could face sanctions, according to two Western diplomats who were on the call.
+Moscow on Tuesday denounced the call as treachery.

 The two Western diplomats declined to disclose names, but said Volkov and Ashurkov told the call that sanctions should target the assets and freedom to travel of those affected.
 The aim would be to weaken those who have amassed fortunes and influence while ordinary Russians struggle to make ends meet.
 RIA news agency quoted Russian foreign ministry spokeswoman Maria Zakharova as saying Navalny's allies had received instructions on how to disrupt Russian politics during Monday's video call.
-She described members of Navalny's Anti-corruption Foundation as "agents of influence" acting on behalf of the NATO military alliance.
-(Additional reporting by Anton Kolodyazhnyy in Moscow; editing by Timothy Heritage)
+She described members of Navalny's Anti-Corruption Foundation as "agents of influence" acting on behalf of the NATO military alliance.
+(Additional reporting by Anton Kolodyazhnyy in Moscow; editing by Timothy Heritage and Kevin Liffey)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)